Theresa "Terri" Donsbach

 Dominque has gained experience in providing play, group, individual, and expressive arts therapy with children, adolescents, and families.
 Dominique has worked in a variety of settings including inpatient psychiatric care, elementary schools, and a community mental health clinic.
 Dominique is especially passionate in facilitating activity and play therapy services to youth.
 She believes in the importance of collaboration with the family unit to encourage an optimal therapeutic experience.
 Dominique utilizes a client-centered approach tailored to meet the individual needs of each client.
 Dominique believes in providing a safe therapeutic environment to build a trusting, accepting, and non-judgmental therapeutic relationship.
 Through the therapeutic relationship, the client has the potential to achieve awareness, experience growth, and maintain positive lasting changes.

 Stephanie received her Bachelor’s degree in Psychology at Northwestern State University, and earned her Master’s degree in Counseling Psychology at Texas Woman’s University.
-She is a Licensed Professional Counselor Intern under the supervision of Whitney Russell, LPC-S.

 Stephanie trained as an intern working with adolescents and adults through individual, family, and group therapy.
 She has gained diverse experience with different levels of care including inpatient mental health, residential treatment, and outpatient community settings.
 Although Stephanie is excited to work with clients who have a wide range of presenting issues, she is especially interested to work with racial and cultural minorities, victims of trauma, couples, young adults, and adolescents.
 Stephanie employs a multitheoretical approach based on emotion-focused, multicultural/feminist, and cognitive-behavioral therapies to create the best atmosphere for a collaborative therapeutic relationship and client growth.